Pea75x/project-4-frontend/README.md

 ## Festival page - user search function

-On the festival page you can find other users that are interested in the same actvities by filtering the attending section, and then clicking the icon of any user to find out more.
+On the festival page you can find other users that are interested in the same activities by filtering the attending section, and then clicking the icon of any user to find out more.
 ![user-search](./readme/usersearch.gif)

 To only get the activities personal to each festival, I mapped over the activities section on the festival data.